3 of Swords

 8 of Swords

-A card of oppression.
+The 8 of Swords is a card of oppression.
 The castle on the hill top is a symbol of authority, holding a manipulative influence over the situation.
-This influence manipulates the person’s perception with oppressive ideas, leading to fear, isolation and limitation.
-This person isn’t limited by a direct force, just led to believe in their own helplessness, they are free to walk away at any time.
-Freedom is only limited by conditioned understanding rather than direct experience.
+This influence manipulates the individuals perception with oppressive ideas, leading to fear, isolation and limitation.
+This individual isn’t limited by a direct force, just led to believe in their own helplessness, they are free to walk away at any time.
+In the 8 of Swords, freedom is only limited by conditioned understanding, as opposed to direct experience.
+Think George Orwell's 1984, an oppressive political regime like Stalin, or the propaganda and brainwashing found on TV.

 9 of Swords